makrai/notes/marechal-19-multimod-emo-on-IEMOCAP-survey.md

   * an on-board computer to detect confusion, interest or fatigue => safety
   * AutoEmotive (MIT Media Lab) is a prototype equipped with sensors and a camera placed on the steering wheel [5]
-  * When the need arises, he puts a background music, changes the temperature and light in the vehicle interior, or still proposes to follow a less stressful journey
+  * When the need arises, it puts a background music, changes the temperature and light in the vehicle interior, or still proposes to follow a less stressful journey